Why are my pictures blurry? This is one of the most frequent questions that beginners ask.

 Capturing sharp photos is often seen as the holy grail for most amateur photographers.
 Whilst it might seem complicated at first, there are basic rules that everyone can follow.

 Here’s our guide on how to avoid blurry photos.

-The most common reason for a blurred photo is because of shutter speed.
-When shooting handheld, the faster your shutter speed is the less chance there is for camera shake to result in blurry photos.
+The most common reason for a blurry photo is an incorrect use of shutter speed.
+The faster your shutter speed is, the less chance there is for camera shake.
+This is particularly true when shooting handheld.

-Besides your shutter speed, your depth of field is also an important element in capturing sharp photos.
-Depth of field is determined by your aperture.
+Depth of field is also an important element of capturing sharp photos.
+It is a predictable combination of your aperture and focal length.

-The wider it is (i.e. smaller f/number) the shallower your depth of field.
-This means that if you are using a wide aperture than only a small part of your image will be sharp.
+The wider your aperture is (ie. smaller f/number), the shallower your depth of field will be.
+This means that if you are using a wide aperture, only a small part of your image will be sharp.

-If you take a portrait you can keep the person’s face sharp whilst the background is blurred.
-But if you photograph a landscape scene with a wide aperture you will find that a lot of the image will be blurred.
+If you take a portrait, you can keep the person’s face sharp while the background is blurred.
+But if you photograph a landscape scene with a wide aperture, you will find that a huge part of the photo is blurry.

 Start with an aperture of around f/8 and use smaller if you want a greater depth of field.